GreenGogh47/pirate_daddy/README.md

 # Goals

-tea_shop was crafted to satisfy the requirements for The Turing Mod 4 **Take-Home Project**.
+Pirate Daddy was crafted to satisfy the requirements for The Turing Mod 4 **Take-Home Project**.
 See the official project requirements [here](https://mod4.turing.edu/projects/take_home/).

 ## Acknowledgments